kayac-chang/social-proof-section/Guide.md

 }
 ```

-see, we using **css variable** to reuse spacing number.
+See, we using **css variable** to reuse spacing number.
-we keep going to implement our color plate.
+We keep going to implement our color plate.

 ```css
 :local :root {